hstarmans/ldgraphy/README.md

 The machine.py file in the machine folder allows you to play around with the machine.
 The idea is that you work with the machine from the python terminal.
 The interpolator folder contains a script to calculate the data that needs to be sent to the laser head.
 The interpolate script cannot be run on the beaglebone as it currently blows through the memory.

 ## To Do
-* One program is executed on the CPU side which checks for events and sends lines to the PRU.
-This program has influence on the execution of the PRU.
-This can be deduced from the noise produced by the mirror motor.
-A time-out has been set which partly mitigates this problem.
-Still it exists!!
-* Noise only occurs if the mirror motor is in "sync"
+* There is cross talk between the laser and the polygon motor.
+You should add an electric capacitor to both the laser power source and the polygon motor.
+Ideally, you don't flip the laser completely on but set channel 1 just below the threshhold and let channel 2 do the rest.
-* If no lines are sent the mirror motor keeps spinning and does not get into sync Once it has been into sync it is fine
+* If no lines are sent, the mirror motor keeps spinning and does not get into sync.
+You need to sent blank lines.
+This is strange.
 * if you enable the scan head, you now wait 5 seconds for it to stabilize.
 Ideally, there would be some internal check.
-* if the laser module is on for longer than an hour a buffer overflows`
+* if the laser module is on for longer than an hour a buffer overflows
-* check z-limits and z-homing offset
-* z home pin doesn't work
+* check z-limits and z-homing offset, z home pin doesn't work
 * use asyncio loop for stabilizer
-* check the speed of polygon in hertz
+* check the speed of polygon in hertz; this might explain why different polygon vendors have such different behavior
-* load constants for stabilizer from python side, challenge is that you can't use PRU dram as its already used by ringloop
+* Constants are now loaded into the laser head via laserscribe constants.
+Ideally you put them in from a central locations and upload them from python.
+A challenge is that you can't use PRU dram as it is already used by ringloop
-* check if you implemented the ring buffer correctly
+* constants are now sprinkled over the python code and duplicate. this is confusing

 ## Install notes